Foraging & Cooking Wild Edible Foods & Medicines

 FAQs

 Who are the instructors?
-Wolf Camp directors Kim & Chris Chisholm.
+Wolf Camp directors Kim & Chris Chisholm are leading the workshops this weekend.

 What ages can participate?
 Workshops are designed for adults, but youth may enroll with a parent/guardian.